Monitoring Employee Social Media Activity at Work

 Facebook, Twitter, Instagram, LinkedIn, and the countless other social media outlets are still new enough that there are no general trends on how the courts and legislators view them with regards to employment and employee privacy regulations.

 But it’s a pretty sure bet your employees are accessing one or more of their social media accounts at some point during the workday.
-A 2012 SilkRoad Technology report on Social Media and Workplace Collaboration (JPG) revealed that 75 percent of employees access social media daily on the job, with 60 percent doing it multiple times per day.
+A recent study by the Pew Research Center revealed 34 percent of employees surveyed use social media while at work to take a mental break from their job.

 Social Media — Good or Bad?